In order to be eligible to participate in the contest you must meet the following General Requirements and Essay Category Requirements.

 |Individuality||Entries must be produced exclusively by you for the specific purpose of this competition, and must not have been published elsewhere.
 No group work.|

-Essay will be evaluated according to the below criteria.
+Essays will be evaluated according to the below criteria:

 When first outlining your essay, please keep in mind that it should be grounded in your present reality — it should not advocate a specific ideology, or futuristic or wishful thinking.